Making Taid proud: Dylan’s fundraising story

 Wheels in Motion

-On our way home after the bike ride, Dylan reflected that he thought that this challenge had been a better way of remembering his Taid rather than just feeling sad.
-He realised the money it has raised might help others and his Taid would have liked that.
+On the way home, Dylan reflected on the ride.
+He felt this challenge was a better way to remember his Taid than just feeling sad.
+He realised the money raised could help others, and he knew his Taid would have liked that.

-“There are so many exciting areas of research currently in lung cancer and so much to do in terms of prevention as well, we both hope the money can help continue Roy Castle Lung Cancer Foundation’s important work.
+“There are so many exciting areas of research in lung cancer and plenty to do in prevention,” he said.
+“We hope the money helps Roy Castle Lung Cancer Foundation continue its vital work.

-“This charity is at the forefront of saving lives and supporting all those affected by lung cancer.
-Given what happened to Dad, it would be nice to think that some of the money will be spent helping to make more people aware of the new screening programme and saving more Taids so they can cheer on their grandchildren the way Dad would have done when Dylan finished his race.”
+“This charity saves lives and supports everyone affected by lung cancer.
+Given what happened to Dad, it’s comforting to know some of the funds might raise awareness of the new screening programme.”reening programme and saving more Taids so they can cheer on their grandchildren the way Dad would have done when Dylan finished his race.”

 You can still donate to Dylan’s fundraiser by visiting his JustGiving page: justgiving.com/page/gareth-jones-1686506636256